JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/basic_formatting/index.md

 >> And this is indented more.
 ```

-Both bulleted and numbered lists:
+Both bulleted and numbered lists are supported:

 ```
 - A